 - Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.
 See WARNINGS: Fetal Toxicity

 Enalapril maleate is the maleate salt of enalapril, the ethyl ester of a long-acting angiotensin converting enzyme inhibitor, enalaprilat.
-Enalapril maleate is chemically described as (S)-1[N-[1-(ethoxycarbonyl)-3-phenylpropyl]-L-alanyl]-L-proline, (Z)-2-butenedioate salt (1:1).
+Enalapril maleate is chemically described as (S)-1-[N-[1-(ethoxycarbonyl)3-phenylpropyl]-L-alanyl]-L-proline, (Z)-2-butenedioate salt (1:1).
 Its empirical formula is C20H28N2O5•C4H4O4, and its structural formula is:

 Enalapril maleate is a white to off-white crystalline powder with a molecular weight of 492.53.
 It is sparingly soluble in water, soluble in ethanol, and freely soluble in methanol.

 Enalapril is a pro-drug; following oral administration, it is bioactivated by hydrolysis of the ethyl ester to enalaprilat, which is the active angiotensin converting enzyme inhibitor.

 Hydrochlorothiazide is 6-chloro-3,4-dihydro-2H-1,2,4-benzothiadiazine-7-sulfonamide 1,1-dioxide.
 Its empirical formula is C7H8ClN3O4S2 and its structural formula is:

 It is a white, or practically white, crystalline powder with a molecular weight of 297.74, which is slightly soluble in water, but freely soluble in sodium hydroxide solution.